fabric8-ui/ngx-fabric8-wit/README.md

 # ngx-fabric8-wit
-Common services for working with the Fabric8 Work Item Tracker
+Common services for working with the Fabric8 Work Item Tracker.

 The work item tracker is located [here](https://github.com/almighty/almighty-core).
 You can see how it is used in the front-end [here](https://github.com/fabric8io/fabric8-ui).